Establishing a Philadelphia Reparations Commission

 How, in consideration of the centre’s findings, any other forms of rehabilitation or restitution to the aforementioned is warranted and what form and scope those measures should take.

-Liaise the DAEUS/Afro-Indigenous American community and other units of government in the adoption and implementation of legislative and administrative measures that may affect them.
+Liaise the United States and the redress community in the adoption and implementation of legislative and administrative measures that may affect them.